Dragan Vasiljković

 Dragan Vasiljković (Драган Васиљковић; born 12 December 1954), nicknamed Captain Dragan (Капетан Драган) is a convicted war criminal and former commander of a Serb paramilitary unit called the Kninjas during the Yugoslav Wars.
-In 2005, prosecutors in Croatia accused him of committing war crimes during the wars.
+In 2005, prosecutors in Croatia accused him of committing alleged war crimes during the wars.
 A warrant for his arrest was subsequently issued by Interpol.

 He was arrested in Australia in January 2006, and ordered to prison by the High Court of Australia in anticipation for extradition to Croatia to face prosecution for his alleged crimes.
 He was extradited to Croatia on 8 July 2015 after losing his thirteenth appeal and sentenced to 15 years in prison on 26 September 2017 by the County Court in the city of Split.
 Dragan was released from prison in March 2020 after serving his sentence.

 Early life

 Dragan Vasiljković was born on 12 December 1954 in a Serbian Orthodox family in Belgrade.
 His father Živorad died in a motorcycle accident while Dragan was still young.
 At the age of 3, his mother moved to Australia with her two children from a previous marriage, and Vasiljković ended up in an orphanage and later a foster home.
 At the age of thirteen he joined his mother and two siblings in Australia under the name Daniel Snedden.

 As a juvenile, he ended up in trouble with the law several times.
 He was accused of robbery and selling stolen goods and later was charged with forcing women into prostitution.
 At the suggestion of a judge, he joined the army.
 He spent 4 years in the Australian Army's reserve unit 4th/19th Prince of Wales's Light Horse.
 After his military service, he served as a weapons instructor in Africa and South America.
 He was sailing around the world and stayed in Serbia in 1988 where he set up a boat and airplane charter business.
 He was convicted of criminal charges in relation to brothel ownership in Elsternwick, a suburb of Melbourne, Australia during the 1980s.
 He also worked as a golf instructor in Australia.